Navigation: This page 'dooy.info/using/keai.html' ---> Using Dooy ---> Main Page. HELP. Admin. Contact.

 Figure 3.
 Simple MAKE diagram generated for veterinary practce.

 Imagine a much more comprehensive diagram of this kind.
-It would most likely provide a good starting set of parameters from which to begin parameter selection.
+It would most likely provide a good starting set of parameters from which to begin parameter selection and, in later stages, it can remind the developer in which areas the AI system needs to be evaluated or refined.

-Reference to Dooyeweerd's aspects (maybe via a MAKE exercise) can help in three ways, in several stages of the training process.
+Reference to Dooyeweerd's aspects, perhaps using MAKE, can help in several stages of the training process.

 Conclusions

-1. The "ethics of AI" concerns not only the widely-discussed harm or good that results from using AI or from its impact on society, which are the responsibility of the user and deployer of AI, but also the extent to which AI systems mislead or give incorrect information or action, which is the responsibility of the AI developer, and the extent to which the AI system is appropriate to the kind of application in general, which is the responsibility of the algorithm designer.
+1. The "ethics of AI" concerns not only the widely-discussed harm or good that results from using AI or from its impact on society, which are the responsibility of the user and deployer of AI, but also the extent to which AI systems mislead or give incorrect information or action, which is the responsibility of the AI developer, and the extent to which the algorithms that run the AI system are appropriate to the aspects in which the kind of application is meaningful, which is the responsibility of the algorithm designer.

-2. Today's machine-learning AI can learn from earlier knowledge-elicitation AI because in both cases the accuracy, completeness and unbiasedness of the knowledge base crucially affects how the AI system operates.
+2. Today's machine-learning AI can learn from earlier knowledge-elicitation AI because in both cases the accuracy, completeness, unbiasedness and future-proofing of the knowledge base crucially affects how the AI system operates.

 3. AI will tend to be more successful and reliable when the main aspects in which its application is meaningful are the earlier ones.
 It will tend to be less reliable for later aspects.
-Yet it can still be useful if used to assist rather than replace humans.
+Yet even these can still be useful if designed to assist rather than replace humans.

-4. The process of designing an AI system and training its knowledge base can be greatly assisted by reference to Dooyeweerd's aspects, as fundamentally distinct ways in which things can be meaningful.
+4. The process of developing an AI system and training its knowledge base can be greatly assisted by reference to Dooyeweerd's aspects, because aspects are fundamentally distinct ways in which things can be meaningful.

 Notes